 The Tonkatsu Tradition and Where Maisen Sits Within It

 Tonkatsu occupies a specific place in the hierarchy of Japanese comfort food: a Western-derived technique, the deep-frying of breaded cutlets, absorbed into everyday Japanese cooking during the Meiji era and refined across the following century into something with its own precise standards.
-Breadcrumb coarseness, oil temperature, resting time after frying, the grain and fat ratio of the pork itself — each element has become a subject of serious consideration at the restaurants that treat the category with professional rigour.
-Maisen, operating from Jingumae since 1965, belongs to the cohort that has sustained the category's reputation in Tokyo across multiple decades.
-Its 2025 ranking at #104 and 2024 ranking at #88 on the Opinionated About Dining Casual Japan list place it within a tier of recognised casual venues that hold their position through consistency rather than novelty.
+Breadcrumb coarseness, oil temperature, resting time after frying, the grain and fat ratio of the pork itself, each element has become a subject of serious consideration at the restaurants that treat the category with professional rigour.
+Maisen is a Tokyo tonkatsu restaurant in Jingumae that serves a casual, reservations-recommended lunch and dinner service.
+Its recognition reflects steady consistency rather than novelty.

-The Omotesando address is not incidental.
+The Jingumae address is not incidental.
 The neighbourhood, defined by its fashion retail and quieter residential streets running off the main boulevard, has historically supported a range of mid-register dining that sits between the high-omakase counters of Ginza and the fast-casual chains further east.
 Tonkatsu at this location is priced and formatted for repeat visits rather than occasion dining, which is part of what distinguishes the category from the ¥¥¥¥ end of Tokyo's restaurant spectrum represented by venues like Harutaka or RyuGin.
-For broader context on how Tokyo's dining tiers compare across neighbourhoods, see our full Tokyo restaurants guide.

 The Converted Bathhouse Setting and What It Signals

-Building's history also connects to a broader question of sustainability in dining: the value of maintaining existing structures, absorbing their material history, and placing a restaurant within a space that already carries neighbourhood meaning.
+The building's history also supports a sense of continuity in the dining room.
 Japanese food culture has long held relationships between place, ritual, and community as foundational, and a converted bathhouse reinforces that connection more directly than a purpose-built dining room would.

 Sourcing and the Ethics of the Pork Question